Distributed Distance Sensitivity Oracles: Algorithms for Distance Sensitivity Oracles

-We now describe Algorithm~\ref{alg:dsopre}.
+We now describe Algorithm~\ref{alg:dso:preproc}.
 To obtain fast preprocessing, we only deal with replacement paths of hop-length $\ge \sqrt{n}$ during preprocessing.
-Shorter replacement paths are computed at query time using $\sqrt{n}$ steps of Bellman-Ford with the appropriate edge deleted (line~\ref{alg:dsopre:bf}).
+Shorter replacement paths are computed at query time using $\sqrt{n}$ steps of Bellman-Ford with the appropriate edge deleted (line~\ref{alg:dso:preproc:bf}).

-To compute replacement paths of hop-length $[2^j,2^{j+1}]$, for $j\ge\frac{1}{2}\log n$, we use the result in Lemma~\ref{lem:sampgraph} with $h=2^{j+1}$.
-After sampling graphs in line~\ref{alg:dsopre:samp}, we compute shortest paths to and from sampled vertices in line~\ref{alg:dsopre:sssp}.
-With this information, we can compute replacement path distances at query time (lines~\ref{alg:dsopre:edgesetbroad}-\ref{alg:dsopre:querysamp}) without needing to compute APSP during preprocessing.
-Although we could use the graph sampling method for $\le \sqrt{n}$ hop-length replacement paths and stay within the $\tilde{O}(n)$ preprocessing bound, the number of sampled vertices would exceed $\sqrt{n}$ and answering a query by broadcast (line~\ref{alg:dsopre:querybroadcast}) would take $\omega(\sqrt{n})$ rounds.
+To compute replacement paths of hop-length $[2^j,2^{j+1}]$, for $j\ge\frac{1}{2}\log n$, we use the result in Lemma~\ref{lem:dso:sampgraph} with $h=2^{j+1}$.
+After sampling vertices (line~\ref{alg:dso:preproc:samp}) and graphs (line~\ref{alg:dso:preproc:sampgraph}), we compute shortest paths to and from sampled vertices in line~\ref{alg:dso:preproc:sssp}.
+With this information, we can compute replacement path distances at query time (lines~\ref{alg:dso:preproc:edgesetbroad}-\ref{alg:dso:preproc:querysamp}) without needing to compute APSP during preprocessing.
+Although we could use the graph sampling method for $\le \sqrt{n}$ hop-length replacement paths and stay within the $\tilde{O}(n)$ preprocessing bound, the number of sampled vertices would exceed $\sqrt{n}$ and answering a query by broadcast (line~\ref{alg:dso:preproc:querybroadcast}) would take $\omega(\sqrt{n})$ rounds.
+We now prove that Algorithm~\ref{alg:dso:preproc} constructs the DSO in Theorem~\ref{thm:dso:algpre}, restated below.

-\begin{namedthm}[Theorem~\ref{thm:dsopre}]{(stated in Section~\ref{sec:results})} Algorithm~\ref{alg:dsopre} takes $\tilde{O}(n)$ preprocessing rounds, and then answers a batch of any $k$ queries of the form $d(s,t,e)$ in $\tilde{O}(k\sqrt{n} + D)$ rounds. \end{namedthm} \begin{proof} \textbf{Correctness:} For query $d(x,y,e)$, if the $x$-$y$ replacement path has hop-length $\le \sqrt{n}$, the distance is correctly computed in line~\ref{alg:dsopre:bf} using the Bellman-Ford computation from $x$ up to $\sqrt{n}$ hops.
+\thmdsoalgpre* \begin{proof} \textbf{Correctness:} For query $d(x,y,e)$, if the $x$-$y$ replacement path has hop-length $\le \sqrt{n}$, the distance is correctly computed in line~\ref{alg:dso:preproc:bf} using the Bellman-Ford computation from $x$ up to $\sqrt{n}$ hops.
 We now address replacement paths of hop-length $[2^j,2^{j+1}]$, for $2^j \ge \sqrt{n}$.